 On this page you will find more information on what the Nagoya Protocol is, how to assess if your research falls within the scope of the EU ABS regulation and how to comply with potential obligations.

 The Nagoya Protocol on Access and Benefit-Sharing (ABS) is an international agreement that aims at the fair and equitable sharing of benefits arising from the utilization (research and/or development) of genetic resources (and/or traditional knowledge associated to them).

-Within national jurisdiction, including the 200 nm of exclusive economic zone and extended continental shelf (if any), the Nagoya Protocol covers all genetic resources (i.e. material that contains DNA, dead or alive, and its derivatives) and its utilization.
-This excludesorganisms covered by specialized treaties (e.g. International Treaty on Plant Genetic Resources for Food and Agriculture and Pandemic Influenza Preparedness) and any type of human genetic material but includes human pathogens.
+Within national jurisdiction, including the 200 nm of exclusive economic zone and extended continental shelf (if any), the Nagoya Protocol covers all genetic resources (i.e. material that contains DNA/RNA, dead or alive, and its derivatives) and its utilization.
+It excludes human DNA but human pathogens and human-associated microorganisms (human microbiome) might be covered under certain countries and conditions.
+The Nagoya Protocol excludes organisms[MOU2] covered by specialized treaties (e.g. International Treaty on Plant Genetic Resources for Food and Agriculture and Pandemic Influenza Preparedness) that are used under the terms of those agreements.

 A genetic resource is defined (in the Convention on Biological Diversity, Nagoya Protocol and EU ABS regulation Nr.
 511/2014) as any material of plant, animal, microbial or other (non-human) origin containing functional units of heredity which has actual or potential value, or derivatives of a genetic resource (e.g. enzymes, proteins, metabolites).

 Utilization is defined as conducting research and/or development on the genetic and/or biochemical composition, or derivatives, of these resources.

 Fostering compliance to the Nagoya Protocol requires an understanding of its pillars: Access, Benefit-Sharing and Compliance obligations (ABCs of ABS).